-In fact, human factors has been identified as the last area in which large improvements in aviation safety are possible.
-The topic is a high priority with all kinds of aerospace and aviation companies and particularly airlines, regulators and researchers.
+Human factors has been identified as the last area in which significant gains in aviation safety are possible.
+Persistently, some 70-80% of accidents are attributed to human error.
+This has have made the topic a high priority with operators, regulators and researchers.